 The new GoldBrute botnet tries to break 1,5 million servers with RDP

-A botnet scans it προς αναζήτηση μη προστατευμένων μηχανών Windows με ενεργοποιημένη τη σύνδεση πρωτοκόλλου Remote Desktop (RDP).
+A botnet scans the internet to μη προστατευμένων μηχανών Windows με ενεργοποιημένη τη σύνδεση πρωτοκόλλου Desktop Protocol (RDP).

-It's called GoldBrute and it systematically scans a list of over 1,5 million systems, trying to get to them with brute-force attacks.
-The scan continues even now and GoldBtute is increasing its list of potential targets.
+It's called GoldBrute and it systematically scans a list of over 1,5 million systems, trying to access them with brute-force attacks.
+The scan is still going on and GoldBtute is increasing its list of possible targets.

-A search on Shodan (internet connected machines search engine) shows that there are about 2,4 million machines accessible on the web with the remote surface (Remote Desktop Protocol).
+A search on Shodan (machine shows that there are approximately 2,4 million web-accessible machines with Remote Desktop Protocol enabled.

-GoldBrute Botnet code is quite large, about 80MB, because it includes the full Java Runtime.
-GoldBrute-infected systems start a web scan for servers with exposed RDP servers and report the results to IP 104.156.249.231 via an encrypted WebSocket connection on port 8333, commonly used for connections .
+The GoldBrute Botnet code is quite large, around 80MB, because it includes the full Java Runtime.
+GoldBrute-affected systems initiate a scan of the web for hosts with exposed RDP servers and report the results to IP 104.156.249.231 over an encrypted WebSocket connection on port 8333, which is commonly used for Bitcoin.

 After sending the addresses to 80 victims, the bot then tries to do so brute-force in these.
 Interestingly, the bot tries to check only one pair of username and password for each target.